7 best Wireshark alternatives for Mac (packet capture & Wi-Fi analyzers)

 • Focused on Wi-Fi networks and not general network traffic.

-The WiFi Signal has similarities to WiFi Explorer in that it focuses on monitoring your Wi-Fi connection.
-What it does differently, however, is that it provides a much more simplistic look through a pop-up in the menu bar.
+WiFi Signal has similarities to WiFi Explorer in that it focuses on monitoring your Wi-Fi connection.
+What it does differently, however, is that it provides a much simpler look through a pop-up in the menu bar.
 You simply click on the icon and get a clean, minimalistic overview of your signal quality, noise, and Mbps (so you can make sure your provider is delivering as promised).
-There isn’t as much clutter as it focuses solely on your network alone.
+There isn't as much clutter, as it focuses solely on your network.

 Pros: